emmajanedrews/base-template/_posts/2018-02-23-when-should-you-reduce-the-price-of-your-listing.md

 ---
 layout: post
-title: When Should You Reduce the Price on Your Listing?
+title: When Should You Reduce the Price of Your Listing?
-date: 2018-02-23 20:53:26
+date: 2018-02-23 20:53:00
 tags:
   - Home Seller Tips
 excerpt: >-